How to Replace a Water Heater

 Attach a garden hose to the drain valve near the bottom of the water heater.
 Open the nearest hot water faucet, such as in the bathroom, to prevent suction in the line that can slow the draining.
-Place other end of the hose over a floor drain or run it outdoors.
+Place the other end of the hose over a floor drain or run it outdoors.

-Disconnect the Water Heater
+Disconnect the Water Lines

 Clean up the floor where the old heater was located.
 Move the new water heater into position, lining up the existing plumbing with the water heater's plumbing connections.
-Level the new water heater by shimming under the legs, as needed.Continue to 6 of 10 below.
+Level the new water heater by shimming under the legs, as needed.

 Install the Relief Valve and Other Fittings

-Install the various fittings that come with the water heater.
-This always includes a temperature and pressure relief valve (TPR valve) and discharge drain pipe.
-Install any other fittings as needed, following the manufacturer's directions.Continue to 7 of 10 below.
+Install the various fittings required for the water heater.
+This always includes a temperature and pressure relief valve (TPR valve) and discharge drainpipe.
+Install any other fittings as needed, following the manufacturer's directions.

-Connect the Water Pipes
+Connect the Water Lines

-Connect the Gas or Electricity
+Connect the Gas or Electrical Lines

 Connect the gas or electrical sources, as applicable:

-- Gas water heater: Connect the gas line to the gas burner control valve.
+For a gas water heater: Connect the gas line to the gas burner control valve.
 Use a flexible gas line if applicable and allowed by local code.
 Check for leaks by turning on the gas supply valve and brushing a soapy water solution onto the gas union and all gas joints.
 If you see any bubbles, the connection is leaking and needs to be tightened.
 If you still cannot get a good seal without bubbles, call the gas company or a plumber for assistance.

-Attach the Vent (Gas Water Heater)
+Reconnect the Vent (Gas Heaters Only)